BraedonWooding/cpath/README.md

   - you can also change the word `bytes` and force it to be always a word or just `B` independent of above.
   - Both tinydir and cute files offers no feature like this
 - In my opinion it also looks much nicer (especially cpp bindings) you can use a single function in a while loop to iterate and its very nice
+- There are some serious benchmarking work going on to make sure that we don't regress to a slower speed over time!

 CPath however has a few 'cons';

-- It is much larger at around ~2k lines compared to TinyDir's 800 and Cute Files 500
+- It is much larger at around ~2.5k lines compared to TinyDir's 800 and Cute Files 500
   - Cute files is much more bare bones (not a bad thing!) and results in smaller binaries
   - You can disable the CPP bindings in CPath if you want to reduce the footprint by about 600 lines
     - Just `#define NO_CPP_BINDINGS` before include